 - Treat gestational diabetes and type II diabetes, such as glyburide, metformin, and rosiglitazone

-- Alter uterine activity, such as those used to delay or prevent preterm birth
+- Alter uterine activity, such as drugs or therapeutics used to delay or prevent preterm birth

 - Treat severe nausea and other side effects of pregnancy

-- Treat other serious conditions in pregnant women, including cancer, organ transplant rejection, and high blood pressure
+- Treat other serious conditions in pregnant women, including cancer, rejection of a transplanted organ, and high blood pressure

 RTI International is currently the DCC for the OPRU.